thblckjkr/bootstrap-chat-widget/README.md

 <script type="text/javascript">
    var chat = new chattering({
-      url : "http://localhost:3000/" // Your chat, as is accesible to the navigator id : "chat",
+      url : "http://localhost:3000/", // Your chat, as is accesible to the navigator id : "chat",
       room : "default",
       user : "myname",
       sess : {
          // To create a persistent connection using as id
-         // the value of the specified cookie method : "cookie",
-         name :   "ci-session" // This uses the codeigniter hash }
+         // the value of the specified cookie method : "cookie",    // Current methods supported: [cookie] name :   "ci-session" // This uses the codeigniter hash }
    });